Impact Of Modic Type I Changes On Back Pain & Slipped Disc

 Modic Type I changes are inflammatory disorders that can progress quite rapidly.
 They deform the intervertebral disc and adjacent vertebral bodies.
 These changes are found in the anterior third of the superior endplates of the middle lumbar spine in people with no lower back pain.
-However, these changes can be found in both the superior and inferior endplates and are distributed more evenly and to a larger extent in people with the symptomatic lower back condition.
+However, these changes can be found in both the superior and inferior endplates and are distributed more evenly and to a more significant extent in people with the symptomatic lower back condition.

 The Modic Type I changes are more commonly noted in the lower segments of the lumbar spine in people with lower back pain and those with sciatica.
-The presence of Modic changes leads to poor outcome in patients with low back pain as there is persistence acute inflammatory process.
+The presence of Modic changes leads to poor outcomes in patients with low back pain as there is persistence acute inflammatory process.

 It is proposed that degenerative disc disease without the presence of Modic Type I changes will progress much slower.
 As Type I Modic changes progress into Type II Modic changes, there is a decrease in the intensity of low back pain and other radicular symptoms.

 In our centers, we pay particular attention to the Modic changes.
 Modic type I, Modic Type II, Modic Type III will impact the kind of care you receive as well as the frequency and length of treatments.
 Unlike others, our research-based system of care can increase your chances of recovery without surgery.

 Our research-based clinical teams of chiropractors and physiotherapists have the skills, knowledge, and technology to treat even the most challenging spine disorder.
-Patients that have a Modic Type I, II or III changes will certainly require a diagnosis based treatment that targets the entire joint complex (muscles, ligaments, spinal discs, spinal endplate and spinal bones).
+Patients that have a Modic Type I, II, or III changes will certainly require a diagnosis based treatment that targets the entire joint complex (muscles, ligaments, spinal discs, spinal endplate, and spinal bones).
 In other words, for a patient to recover, the care they receive must be comprehensive.
-When it comes to any Modic changes, the importance of a holistic care is paramount.
+When it comes to any Modic changes, the importance of holistic care is paramount.